 - Junk Vehicle – This refers to salvage vehicles that have sustained so much damage that they cannot be repaired and are of no resale value at all.
 They are not titled and are usually sold for scrap parts.

 To legally drive a vehicle in the state, you will need a certain level of insurance.
-This can be somewhat of a problem with salvage vehicles, but it is not impossible to get coverage.
-You just need to know what you have to do in order to make it happen.
+This can be somewhat of a problem with salvage-title vehicles, but it is not impossible to get coverage.
+How can you insure a car with a salvage title?
+You just need to know what you have to do in order to make it happen and how registering a car in NC.

 You will need to repair the car into good working condition, and the state will need to deem it safe for driving.
 At that point, you can actually get something called the rebuilt certificate of title.
 The car will still be listed as salvage, but the rebuilt certificate means you can get insurance and legally drive the vehicle.